-Q-S8.2: For sites coming forward as part of this threshold approach, what do you think would be an appropriate size limit for individual sites?
+Q-S8.1: For sites coming forward as part of this threshold approach, what do you think would be an appropriate size limit for individual sites?

 34. Any limit on the size of site should have regard to the factors set out in NPPF67, namely local housing need, population of the area, and the strategy for the area.
 Other factors should also be taken into account such as the size and availability of suitable land identified.
-The threshold should not be set at a fixed figure but should be flexible to respond to the circumstances of the settlement.
+Stratford-on-Avon District Council has already identified suitable and sustainable sites for allocation as part of its emerging SAP.
+Therefore, the threshold should not be set at a fixed figure but should be flexible to respond to the circumstances of the settlement.